CPUnicycle/AssassinScheduleSystem/README.md

 - $points <@tagger> <verb> <@tagee> <Optional preposition> <Optional @colab1> <Optional @colab2> ... <@colabN> - Tell the bot that you tagged someone for points.
 If you had help from an alliance, give them some credit so they can earn some points too!
 - $scores - Print out the scoreboard as a message.
 This still works, but really just check the pinned scoreboard message instead.
 - $help - Print out a list of commands you can use with the bot.
 - $stats - Get the statistics for a given player.
-Not currently functional.

 ### Definitions:
 1. *Blueshelled* - Players who can be tagged even while mounted on a unicycle (as long as the game is active).
 This is always the player in first, plus some others sometimes.